carpentries/instructor-training/episodes/05-memory.md

 > master a domain's factual content
 > and its search and problem-solving strategies.
 > Fostering creativity and independence is intuitively appealing,
-> but that doesn't mean it works.
+> but that does not mean it works.
 {: .callout}

 In the framework of cognitive load, some additional predictions can be made.